elliotcourant/noahdb/docs/README.md

 At the moment noahdb cannot be compiled on Windows, it must be compiled on Mac OS X or Linux.

 # Commands

+## `start`
+Options
+> `L`: Coordinator listen address, defaults to `:5433`.
+This is the only listen address for the coordinator, all connections (both client and raft) will use this address.